Air Quality Management

-Industrial production process may generate air pollution potentially affecting health of workers, community and environment while the authority imposes more stringent laws and regulations.
-Therefore, SCG seeks to improve and deploy technology to minimize its pollution emissions, in all aspects particularly dust, gas, volatile organic compounds (VOCs) and odor.
-SCG is working towards the target of complete coverage of air quality management in its factories in Thailand and abroad, alongside collaborating with key stakeholders namely communities, local government, and private agencies.
+Industrial production processes may generate air pollution, potentially affecting the health of workers, communities, and the environment, especially as authorities impose more stringent laws and regulations.
+Therefore, SCG seeks to improve and deploy technology to minimize its pollution emissions in all aspects, particularly dust, gas, volatile organic compounds (VOCs), and odor.
+SCG is working towards the target of complete coverage of air quality management in its factories in Thailand and abroad, alongside collaborating with key stakeholders, namely communities, local governments, and private agencies.

 Target